khushboo-gehi/Data-Science-Projects-in-Python/README.md

-Python
--Machine Learning
--Deep Learning
+Machine Learning and Deep Learning research work in Python.